Spring 2025 Course Descriptions

 Approaches writing as a way of generating, representing, and reflecting on critical inquiry.
 Students contribute to an academic conversation about a specific subject of inquiry and learn to position their ideas and research in relation to the ideas and research of others.
 Instructors place student writing at the center of course, encourage students to think on the page, and prepare them to reflect on contemporary forms of expression.
 Students read and respond to each other’s writing in class regularly, and they engage in thoughtful reflection on their own rhetorical choices as well as those of peers and published writers.
 Additionally, the course requires students to give an oral presentation on their research and to assemble a digital portfolio of their writing.

-004 - Writing about Digital Media - Writing about Video Games
+002 - Writing about Digital Media - Writing about Attention

 MW 03:30PM-04:45PM (BRN 312)